davidjbradshaw/iframe-resizer/README.md

 ### IFrame not sizing correctly
 If a larger element of content is removed from the normal document flow, through the use of absolute positioning, it can prevent the browser working out the correct size of the page.
-In such cases you can change the [heightCalculationMethod](#heightcalculationmethod) to uses one of the other sizing methods, normally you will be best off selecting the **max** or **lowestElement** options to avoid cross browser differences.
+In such cases you can change the [heightCalculationMethod](#heightcalculationmethod) to uses one of the other sizing methods.

 ### IFrame not downsizing
 The most likely cause of this problem is having set the height of an element to be 100% of the page somewhere in your CSS.
 This is normally on the `html` or `body` elements, but it could be on any element in the page.
 This can sometimes be got around by using the `taggedElement` height calculation method and added a `data-iframe-height` attribute to the element that you want to define the bottom position of the page.
 You may find it useful to use `position: relative` on this element to define a bottom margin or allow space for a floating footer.